Written By: DiveThru Team

 We hate to be those people, but fake news is truly everywhere.
 Dr. Kelly Vincent recommends tuning into only credible sources at this time (and always, let’s be honest).

 Everyone has an opinion on everything that’s happening right now.
-Is our president doing the right thing?
-How long will a vaccine take?
+Is the government doing the right thing?
+Is the vaccine safe?
+What’s with these variants?
 Is it all a conspiracy?
 Don’t get involved with this crap.
-By all means, connect with your friends but don’t let yourself get into arguments or get too stressed.
+By all means, connect with your friends, but don’t let yourself get into arguments or get too stressed.

 While it’s more important than ever to stay in the know, it’s also more important than ever to establish certain guidelines around your news intake.
 By following these suggestions, you’ll be able to better handle everything you hear.